 10. Perform a Thorough Content and SEO Audit

 Google Analytics shows you where your visitors are coming from and what they are doing on your website.
-This data allows you to discover content on your website where users are coming but are not converting into customers or subscribers.
+This data allows you to discover content on your website where you have lots of traffic but your conversion rate is low.

-Google Search Console shows you Search Analytics which helps you find search keywords where your site appears in the results.
+Google Search Console’s Search Performance page can help you find search keywords where your site appears in the results.
 You can sort it to show you keywords where your site can easily rank higher by updating those articles.

-If you are using Yoast SEO, then you can set particular keywords as focus keyword, and it will analyze your content for that keyword.
+If you are using All in One SEO, then you can set a particular keyword as your focus keyphrase.

-Even with an excellent SEO score, you can still further improve content by adding new information, images, and linking to it from other pages on your website.
+Even with an excellent SEO score, you can still further improve your content.
+Try adding new information, adding images, and linking to it from other pages on your website.

 11. Optimize Images on Your WordPress Site

-Images take longer to load hence they decrease your page load speed.
-Some of them you’ll discover during the performance checkup of your site.
+Images take longer to load than text.
+This means they decrease your page load speed.
+You will discover some overly large images during the performance checkup of your site.

-However you will definitely miss those in your less popular articles.
+However, you may miss them in your less popular articles.
 If you run a multi-author WordPress site, then some of your authors may not be as careful about image sizes as you are.

-Adding image and media library review to your WordPress maintenance checklist, allows you to stay on top of the issue.
-You can perform this check to find out images that can be reduced in size or images that are just too large.
+Reviewing your images and media library allows you to stay on top of the issue.
+You can perform this check to find images that are too large and reduce their size.